ANSANJAY/WrapperTimerLib/3_TimerConstructor.md

 ---

+The `setup_timer` function is designed to simplify the process of creating and initializing a timer in a POSIX-based system.
+Below is a breakdown of why this function is structured the way it is:

+### Parameters:

+- **`TimerCallback callback`**: This is a user-defined function that will be called when the timer expires.
+The function has flexibility, as it doesn't force the user to follow a pre-determined function signature for callbacks.

+- **`uint32_t initial_time`**: This is the initial time delay (in milliseconds) after which the timer will expire for the first time.
+It allows for fine-grained control over when the timer actually kicks off.

+- **`uint32_t interval_time`**: This is the time interval (also in milliseconds) at which the timer will expire repeatedly after the initial expiration.
+It offers the ability to make the timer recurring at a specific interval.

+- **`int threshold`**: This sets a limit on the number of times the timer will call the callback function.
+It's useful for situations where you don't want a timer to run indefinitely.

+- **`void *user_data`**: This is a pointer to user-defined data that will be passed as an argument to the callback function.
+This offers greater flexibility, as you can pass any type of data to your callback.

+- **`bool exponential_backoff`**: This is a flag to indicate whether the timer will use an exponential backoff strategy for the intervals.
+If set to true, the time interval between subsequent timer expirations will double, which is often useful in network-related tasks for reducing congestion or load on a resource.

+### Logic:

+- **Initializes a new timer**: It sets up a new timer object and allocates resources for it.

+- **Sets the initial time delay and time interval**: These parameters (in milliseconds) allow you to control how and when the timer will expire.

+- **Optionally adds exponential backoff**: If required, the timer will use an exponential backoff strategy for its intervals.

+- **Takes a user-defined callback function and custom arguments**: The function is flexible, allowing you to define your own logic to execute when the timer expires, along with any custom data that this logic may require.

+By wrapping all these features and logic into a single `setup_timer` function, it makes it much easier to work with POSIX timers.
+It abstracts away the underlying complexity involved in setting up, managing, and tearing down timers, providing a user-friendly API.

 ## Creating a Timer ⏲️

 When you create a timer using the `timer_create` API, it is initially in the Timer Init state.